 The reconstruction has been painstakingly carried out with tons of respect for historical accuracy.
 For the full effect, hop into the horse-drawn carriage to explore the environs!
 It’s particularly good on a summer’s day, when you can bring a picnic, feed the ducks and stroll around historic streets in the sunshine.
 The different styles of the houses are fascinating, and the demonstrations of how mills worked will enthrall history buffs.
 Kids love it, too!
 If you want to know more about this past, it’s wonderful to step into it rather than read information cards in a museum.
 It’s included on your Copenhagen Card, as well, so don’t miss it!

-We know you love to explore the road less traveled, which is why we can’t recommend this guided tour enough.
+I am sure you love to explore the road less traveled, which is why I can’t recommend this guided tour enough.
 It takes you away from the popular spots to the lesser-known and lesser-seen neighborhoods and sights of Copenhagen.
 It’s not all about the mermaid statue!
 You’ll be with a fun and knowledgeable guide who can tell you loads more about the places you’re visiting.
 They give you some insight into what Copenhagen is like as a city to live your daily life in, as well as seeing some of the less picturesque spots.